achuzhoy/puppet_modules/README.md

 puppet_modules
 ==============
-Puppet modules to help with the daily RHOS routines.
+Ad hoc puppet modules to help with the daily RHOS routines.